mattb00ker/100-days-of-code/r1-log.md

 ### R1D4
 No "proper" code today.
 Spent my time problem solving issues with VS Code.
 Will get back into the JS tomorrow.

+### R1D5
+Got back into it today.
+Spent my time building functions in JavaScript, passing values between them, and then implamenting a switch case situation to deal with some simple card scoring.